rinivarg/cLBT/README.md

 ****
 </details>

-# Before you begin using the app:
+# How to administer the test?
 <details>
   <summary>Click to expand</summary>
 ****